Kelvin96-Analyst/SQL-Analysis-Project/README.md

   AND p.year = '2021';
 ```

+## Skills Applied
+- SQL (Intermediate – Advanced)
+Used advanced SQL techniques such as `JOIN`, `LEFT JOIN`, subqueries, aggregation (`SUM`, `AVG`), `DISTINCT`, and conditional filtering.
+- Data Cleaning & Exploration
+Ensured accuracy by filtering out null values, misjoins, and using appropriate conditions for time-specific and state-specific queries.
+- Business Reporting
+Aligned analysis with department-specific goals (e.g. Flour Department) to produce actionable insights.

+## Tools Used
+- SQL (MySQL syntax)
+- Power BI (visualization)

 ## Key Insights Extracted
 - Total and average production per year
 - States missing data for quality checks
 - Production trends across time and commodities
 - States with exceptional production metrics

-## Files Included
-- `gamas_flour_analysis.sql` – Contains all the refined SQL queries
-- `README.md` – Project overview and explanation
+- This project provided valuable insights into commodity production across U.S. states, supported decision-making for inter-departmental planning, and showcased data-driven storytelling using SQL.

 ## Author
-Kelvin Ayogu – Data Analyst | SQL, Power BI, Python
+Kelvin Ayogu – Data Analyst | Operation Analyst | Business Analyst

-> Note: All scripts are for portfolio demonstration only and do not represent any proprietary or confidential data from the actual company.
+> Note: All scripts are for portfolio demonstration only and do not represent any proprietary or confidential data from any company.